wombleton/gitlaw-nz/acts/B/Bail Act 2000.md

     *   (c) pending the defendant being brought up for sentence and during his or her sentencing.

-    Section 52A: inserted, on 4 September 2013, by [section 37][222] of the Bail Amendment Act 2013 (2013 No 66).
+    Section 52A: inserted, on 4 September 2013, by [section 37][224] of the Bail Amendment Act 2013 (2013 No 66).

 ### Subpart 4---Bail pending appeal against conviction or sentence

-*   Subpart 4 heading: inserted, on 1 July 2013, by [section 15][118] of the Bail Amendment Act 2011 (2011 No 82).
+*   Subpart 4 heading: inserted, on 1 July 2013, by [section 15][119] of the Bail Amendment Act 2011 (2011 No 82).

-##### 53 Granting of bail to appellant in custody pending appeal to District Court presided over by District Court Judge
+##### 53 Granting of bail to appellant in custody or on home detention pending appeal to District Court presided over by District Court Judge

-*   (1) This section applies if a person is in custody under a conviction and is appealing the conviction or sentence, or both, to a District Court presided over by a District Court Judge.
+*   (1) This section applies if a person---

+    *   (a) is in custody under a conviction or sentence, or is subject to a sentence of home detention; and

+    *   (b) is appealing the conviction or sentence, or both, to a District Court presided over by a District Court Judge.

-    (2) If the appellant is in custody only under the conviction to which the appeal relates, the appellant is bailable, at any time before the hearing of the appeal,---
+    (2) If the appellant is in custody, or is subject to a sentence of home detention, only under the conviction to which the appeal relates, the appellant is bailable, at any time before the hearing of the appeal,---

     *   (a) at the discretion of the Justice or Justices or a Community Magistrate or Community Magistrates who presided over the District Court whose determination is appealed against; or